hyanmandian/micro-easy/README.md

 # Micro Easy

 - Notify when iframe is ready (DONE)
-- Dispatch events to parent
+- Dispatch events to parent (DONE)
-- Listen to parent events (from children)
+- Listen to parent events (from children) (DONE)
-- Dispatch events to child
+- Dispatch events to child (DONE)
-- Listen to children events (from parent)
+- Listen to children events (from parent) (DONE)
-- Resize iframe dynamic (with ResizeObserver or something like that, maybe wrapper entire component with inline style)
+- Resize iframe dynamic (with ResizeObserver or something like that, maybe wrapper entire component with inline style) (DONE)
 - Hide children fragments (need research)
 - Handle children fragments events (need research)